Maxim-Mazurok/google-api-typings-generator/gapi.client.tasks-v1/readme.md

 await gapi.client.tasks.tasklists.get({tasklist: 'tasklist'});

 /*
 Creates a new task list and adds it to the authenticated user's task lists.
+A user can have up to 2000 lists at a time.
 */
 await gapi.client.tasks.tasklists.insert({});

 /*
 Returns all the authenticated user's task lists.
+A user can have up to 2000 lists at a time.
 */
 await gapi.client.tasks.tasklists.list({});